rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/faq/_index.en.md

 After above, run `sudo firewall-cmd --reload` to reload firewall.

-#### After changing the admin password in the web console I cannot log in.
+### After changing the admin password in the web console I cannot log in.
 Is there a simple way to reset the password?

-1. Ensure you have rustdesk-utils installed (if not you can get it [here](https://github.com/rustdesk/rustdesk-server-pro), also you need to execute the command from the folder where the database is, ie /var/lib/rustdesk-server).
+1. Ensure you have `rustdesk-utils` installed.
+If not you can get it [here](https://github.com/rustdesk/rustdesk-server-pro).
+Also you need to execute the command from the folder where the database is, i.e. `/var/lib/rustdesk-server`.
-2. The command is `rustdesk-utils set_password username password` if it works it will say *Done*
+2. The command is `rustdesk-utils set_password username password`.
+If it works it will say *Done*.

-You also have the following other commands `genkeypair,  validatekeypair [public key] [secret key] , doctor [rustdesk-server], reset_email_verification and reset_2fa_verification` which can be used with rustdesk-utils.
+You also have the following other commands `genkeypair`, `validatekeypair [public key] [secret key]`, `doctor [rustdesk-server]`, `reset_email_verification` and `reset_2fa_verification` which can be used with `rustdesk-utils`.

 https://github.com/rustdesk/rustdesk-server-pro/discussions/183

-### Add root CA certificate into Docker container (for tls failure with stmp, oidc etc)
+### Add root CA certificate into Docker container (for TLS failure with SMTP, OIDC etc.)
 https://github.com/rustdesk/rustdesk-server-pro/issues/99#issuecomment-2235014703